frej/fast-export/README.md

 System Requirements
 -------------------

-This project depends on Python 2.7 and the Mercurial 4.6 package.
+This project depends on Python 2.7 and the Mercurial >= 4.6 package.
 If Python is not installed, install it before proceeding.
 The Mercurial package can be installed with `pip install mercurial`.

-If you're on Windows, run the following commands in git bash (Git for Windows).
+On windows the bash that comes with "Git for Windows" is known to work well.

 Usage
 -----